DianZzzz/DianZzzz.github.io/_pages/reference.md

 # References

-Greatly appreciate all the tools and knowledge generously shared online that not only helped me build this website but also helped me build my knowledge in technology and information security :heart:
+Greatly appreciate all the tools and knowledge generously shared online that helped me build this website :heart:

 ## Building this site